diyclassics/diyclassics.github.io/cv.md

 ### Service

+- 2018\.
+Google Summer of Code mentor for the Classical Language Toolkit project "Expanding the CLTK with Synonyms, Translations and Word Embeddings" (James Gawley).
 - 2017\.
 Reviewer for *DSH: Digital Scholarship in the Humanities*.
 - 2017\.
-Google Summer of Code mentor.
-Classical Language Toolkit.
+Google Summer of Code mentor for the Classical Language Toolkit project "Adding CLTK Functionality for Old and Middle French" (Natasha Voake).
 - 2016-present.
 Committee for Public Information and Media Relations.
 Society for Classical Studies.
 - 2016\.
 Program Committee, reviewer.
 Florida Artificial Intelligence Research Society 30th International Conference, special track for "Natural Language Processing of Ancient and other Low-resource Languages."
 - 2016-present.
 Graduate Student Award selection committee.
 NYC Digital Humanities.